waytunetwork/Way-TU/README.md

 - Configuration changes can be done using `config.yaml`.
 - Ensure that the paths in the configuration file are updated according to your setup.

+Special thanks to [PointNet-PyTorch](https://github.com/meder411/PointNet-PyTorch.git) for their PointNet reimplementation.